Lucian Rinaldo Burleigh: Preacher and Teacher

 Larned, Ellen D. History of Windham County, Connecticut: A Bicentennial Edition.
 1874.
 2 vols.
 Chester, CT: Pequot, 1975; v.
 2, p.
 416 for Lucian's poem.

-Rycenga, Jennifer, ““Be Ashamed of Nothing But Sin”: Prudence Crandall, Levi Kneeland, and Connecticut Baptists.”
+““Be Ashamed of Nothing But Sin”: Prudence Crandall, Levi Kneeland, and Connecticut Baptists.”
 American Baptist Quarterly, 34:3-4 (Fall-Winter 2015): 324-342.

-IV.
+VI.
 Family and Legacy

 Lucian Burleigh's son and namesake, L.R.
-Burleigh, is profiled elsewhere in this project.
-His grand-daughter Agnes Burleigh Allen (1873-1932) also took care to sustain the family legacy.
+Burleigh, is profiled separately in this project.
+That son's grand-daughter Agnes Burleigh Allen (1873-1932) also took care to sustain the family legacy.
 In 1911, the two of them were working together in the Plainfield Academy Alumni Association, as seen below.
 Agnes also shared the daguerreotypes of her great-grandfather Rinaldo, grandfather Lucian (seen above), and great-uncle William, that form a part of Bowen's History of Woodstock, Connecticut.
 Agnes also gave the live reading of her great-uncle George's poem celebrating Plainfield's anniversary:

 Signature of Agnes Burleigh Allen